F. E. Smith, 1st Earl of Birkenhead: Secretary of State for India: 1924–28

 Despite winning a large majority at the 1924 election, Baldwin formed a broad new (second) government by appointing former coalitionists such as Birkenhead, Austen Chamberlain and former Liberal Winston Churchill to senior Cabinet posts; this was to discourage them from associating with Lloyd George to revive the 1916-22 Coalition.
 Birkenhead and Chamberlain lobbied Baldwin to reappoint another former coalitionist, Robert Horne, to the Exchequer, but Baldwin refused and appointed Churchill instead.

 From 1924 to 1928 Birkenhead served as Secretary of State for India.
 His views on pre-partition India's independence movement were gloomy.
 He thought India's Hindu–Muslim religious divide insurmountable and sought to block advances in native participation in provincial governments that had been granted by the 1919 Montagu–Chelmsford Reforms.
 His parliamentary private secretary recalled much time ostensibly on India Office business seemed to be spent playing golf.
 It was in his government role that in October 1927 he unveiled the Neuve-Chapelle Indian Memorial to Indian Army soldiers of no known grave killed on the Western Front in the 1914–18 War.
+Birkenhead wrote a series of articles (later republished in Last Essays: 1930) about "The peril to India", in which he criticised the Indian Nationalist leaders as "a collection ... of very inferior Kerenskis" and asserted that it was widely accepted that without British rule India would collapse into anarchy.
+He attacked the Irwin Declaration as "so ambiguous that it is impossible to select from it any clear and unambiguous proposal".